Record Collector: The Rare Record Price Guide

-Origins

-In 1987, Record Collector published its first standalone price guide – a slim publication, designed to be a quick and easy reference book for collectors and dealers to source information for around 2,000 highly collectible artists.

-Five years later, in late 1992, the first edition of the Rare Record Price Guide proper was issued, which listed 60,000 rare and collectible records from a diverse array of artists.
-Since then, the RRPG has continued to expand and is now in its seventh edition, with over 100,000 entries that cover all musical genres.
-Since its inception, it has established itself as the leading book of its kind.

-From 2000 to 2005, the RRPG was edited by Jack Kane, a writer and expert who regularly appeared as a special guest on Marc Riley's BBC 6 Music radio programme Mint.
-Kane suffered from depression and killed himself in 2005 at the age of 40: Record Collector ran a full-page tribute to him, with contributions by its staff.

-The RRPG

-The Rare Record Price Guide features an alphabetical list of all the artists with notable collectables, and then lists each collectible release in chronological order.
+The Rare Record Price Guide (RRPG) features an alphabetical list of all the artists with notable collectables, and then lists each collectible release in chronological order.
 It includes 78rpm records, 7”, 10” and 12” vinyl singles and EPs, vinyl LPs, and cassette and CD singles and albums.

 Each release format has a minimum value, and if a particular release reaches or exceeds that, the RRPG features it, giving the entry full label, catalogue number, A-side and B-side listings (where applicable), distinctive features of the item and price information.

 To that it puts a fair, accurate and realistic valuation on each record, which serves as a barometer for buyers and sellers of rare records.
 All of its valuations are for records in excellent, or 'Mint' condition.
 Where there are different versions of the same record (for example, a limited number may have been issued in a picture sleeve), then two prices are given, to reflect that difference.

 The RRPG is not designed to be a complete discography of a given artist, but a reference for collectors and dealers of collectible records.
 Its focus is on music released from the 1950s onwards, including various artists compilations and soundtracks.
 For the majority of the listings, the records have to have been made commercially available in the UK.
 Exceptions include: